Adolf Hitler and vegetarianism: Analysis

+Others have connected Hitler's avoidance of meat to the dietary traditions of his home region: Austrian historian Roman Sandgruber, in his biography of Hitler's father Alois, notes that the traditional foods of Braunau am Inn were mostly meatless, with Kaiserschmarrn, Eiernockerl, and Rohrnudeln all being popular, giving young Adolf a taste for cabbage, dumplings, and pastries.

-Researchers Arnold Arluke and Boria Sax, in a paper published in Anthrozoös, concluded that the concern for animals and devotion to pets demonstrated by Hitler and many prominent Nazi Germans was due to "animals being seen as 'virtuous', 'innocent', and embodying ideal qualities absent in most humans.
+The researchers Arnold Arluke and Boria Sax, in a paper published in Anthrozoös, concluded that the concern for animals and devotion to pets demonstrated by Hitler and many prominent Nazi Germans was due to "animals being seen as 'virtuous', 'innocent', and embodying ideal qualities absent in most humans.
 Indeed, to hunt or eat animals was itself defiling, a sign of 'decay' and perversion.
 People, on the other hand, were seen with 'contempt', 'fear', and 'disappointment'."

 Despite Hitler's plans to convert Germany to vegetarianism after the war, some authors have questioned Hitler's commitment to the vegetarian cause due to the Nazi ban on vegetarian societies and the persecution of their leaders.
-However, the Nazi ban of non-Nazi organizations was widespread: all opposition political parties were banned, independent trade unions were replaced by Nazi equivalents, while non-government organizations and associations ranging from women's groups to film societies were either dissolved or incorporated into new organizations under the control of the Nazi leadership.
+However, the Nazi ban of non-Nazi organisations was widespread: all opposition political parties were banned, independent trade unions were replaced by Nazi equivalents, while non-government organisations and associations ranging from women's groups to film societies were either dissolved or incorporated into new organisations under the control of the Nazi leadership.
 The Nazi regime also introduced animal welfare laws which were unparalleled at the time.